Berlin, stop and think! You are dancing with death. Poster, Berlin, 1920s.

 Joh Fredersen, Rotwang and the robot.

-There is not the space here to discuss in detail the many changes Pollock made to the film, however the major alterations centred around religious elements and reference to the woman named Hel who was the former wife of Joh Fredersen, mother of Freder Fredersen, and love of scientist Rotwang.
-All visual and textual references to Hel were deleted, along with the Josaphat and Slim sub-plot, wherein Freder's only ally during his search for meaning - the apostle-like Josephat - turns Judas and abandons him for the 30 pieces of silver offered by Joh Fredersen's personal assistance Slim.
-Additionally, some of the more salacious elements were also censored out, such as the semi-nude dance scene and drug taking in the Yoshiwara night club, and the encounter between Georgy and bare-breasted woman who seeks to temp him.
-The Hel excision was the most significant and without it much of the original intent of Lang and von Harbou was lost.
+There is not the space here to discuss in detail the many changes Channing Pollock made to Fritz Lang's Metropolis, however perhaps the most significant excisions centred around religious elements and the woman Hel who was the former wife of Joh Fredersen, mother of his son Freder Fredersen, and love of the scientist Rotwang.
+All visual and textual references to Hel were deleted, along with the Josaphat and Slim sub-plot, wherein Freder's only ally during his search for meaning - the apostle-like Josephat - rejects turning Judas and abandoning him for the '30 pieces of silver' offered by Joh Fredersen's personal assistance - the Judas-like Slim.
+Additionally, some of the more salacious elements were also censored, such as the semi-nude dance scene and drug taking in the Yoshiwara night club, and the encounter between Georgy and bare-breasted woman who successfully leads him from the path of righteousness.
+The Hel excision was the most significant in the film, and without it much of the original intent of Lang and von Harbou was lost.
+A number of narrative elements were also deleted, along with large, set-piece action sequences.
+Pollack destroyed the inherent rhythm and narrative structure of Lang's production, and stripped it of much of its excitement.
+The deletion of Hel makes the actions of the main characters incomprehensible.

 Rotwang before the statue he had constructed in memory of his former love Hel.

-Joh Fredersen’s love and sense of compassion had died with Hel and only a flicker remained in the form of his affection for his son.
+Joh Fredersen’s love and sense of compassion had died with Hel, and only a flicker remained in the form of his stilted affection for his son.
 The Jesus and Mary characters in Freder and Maria would bring compassion and reason back into the city and avert catastrophe.
-With the Hel strand gone, Pollock also felt the need to remove many references to chaos and debauchery brought upon the city by the robot woman, and statements making reference to biblical prophecies of an apocalypse.
+With the Hel strand gone, Pollock also felt the need to remove many references to chaos and debauchery brought upon the city by the robot woman, and statements making reference to biblical prophecies of a pending apocalypse.
 Pollock therefore not only destroyed major narrative themes within the complex structure of the film as originally envisaged by Lang and von Harbou, he also cast aside the motivations for some of the major characters and removed overtly religious elements, which were perhaps seen as sentimental and Catholic.
-What the audiences were left with was the spectacular graphics and a typical Hollywood love story scenario: boy meets girl - boy loses girl - boy finds girl, though even that was subject to censorship, and lingering kisses between the hero and heroine - Freder and Maria - were cut.
+Those references to the Apocalypse by Lang and his team were visually stunning, referencing antiquated Biblical and esoteric / alchemical imagery as seen in films such as Faust from 1924.
+What the audiences were left with was the spectacular graphics of the robot transformation and a typical Hollywood love story scenario: boy meets girl - boy loses girl - boy finds girl, though even that was subject to censorship, and lingering kisses between the hero and heroine - Freder and Maria - were cut.
 The decadent elements were censored, the emotional intensity was diluted, and much of the action was replaced by mere movement.
+The movie had become soulless and unmoving.

 In reconstructing and analysing Fritz Lang's original vision for Metropolis - a film which the director himself suggested during his own lifetime "no longer exists” - we can look to Thea von Harbou's novelisation of the film, published at the end of 1926 in conjunction with its initial release.
 We can also make use of the Berlin Film Censor's Office printed list of the original intertitle cards associated with the November 1926 version of Metropolis, along with associated resources such as film and production stills, Lang and von Harbou's initial draft script, and the printed score of Gottfried Hupperitz.
 This latter item includes numerous brief references to scenes and intertitles cards which formed part of the original director's cut and which were printed upon the score for use as prompts by the musicians given the task of accompanying the film during a live presentation.
 However the most important resource is the 95% complete, though degraded, version discovered in South American during 2008.
 An important part of the film revealed from that version is the religious (Catholic) element which permeates throughout.